Gabriel-Philot/aws_serverless_xpe_final_project/docs/p5_price.md

 This section delves into the finer details of the solution:

-* Load Tolerance: Is the machine really going to handle the maximum load during peak hours?
+* Load Tolerance: Is the cluster really going to handle the maximum load during peak hours?
-* Upgrade Necessity: Might there be a need to upgrade or evolve this machine to handle increased loads (more costly configuration)?
+* Upgrade Necessity: Might there be a need to upgrade or evolve this cluster to handle increased loads (more costly configuration)?
 * Monitoring and Configuration Time: How much time will be spent monitoring and actually finding a configuration that matches the company's usage?
 * Engineering Time: How many hours will engineers spend configuring this?
 * EMR Usage Time: Will using EMR require more hours for each pipeline?